 - Certain diabetes medications (Pioglitazone and rosiglitazone, as well as insulin therapy)

 Integration and Conclusion

 Water retention can be seriously frustrating, especially when it’s masking your hard-earned fat loss.
-Arming yourself with the knowledge of its causes, though, can really let you know exactly when you might be experiencing it, which can calm your mind and keep you on plan.
+Arming yourself with the knowledge of its causes, though, can let you know when you might be experiencing it, which can calm your mind and keep you on plan.

 Kojima S, Inoue I, Hirata Y, Saito F, Yoshida K, Abe H, Deguchi F, Kawano Y, Kimura G, Yoshimi H, et al. Effects of changes in dietary sodium intake and saline infusion on plasma atrial natriuretic peptide in hypertensive patients.
 Clin Exp Hypertens A. 1987;9(7):1243-58. doi: 10.3109/10641968709160047.
 PMID: 2957126.

 Luft FC, Rankin LI, Bloch R, Willis LR, Fineberg NS, Weinberger MH.
 The effects of rapid saline infusion on sodium excretion, renal function, and blood pressure at different sodium intakes in man.
 Am J Kidney Dis.
 1983 Jan;2(4):464-70. doi: 10.1016/s0272-6386(83)80079-1.
 PMID: 6823962.

 Sagnella GA, Markandu ND, Buckley MG, Miller MA, Singer DR, MacGregor GA.
 Hormonal responses to gradual changes in dietary sodium intake in humans.
 Am J Physiol.
 1989 Jun;256(6 Pt 2):R1171-5. doi: 10.1152/ajpregu.1989.256.6.R1171.
 PMID: 2525347.